lbovet/reactive-plumber/README.md

 <p align='center'><img src='https://cloud.githubusercontent.com/assets/692124/24085590/15efacf4-0cff-11e7-8b31-451e4d64902a.png' /></p>

-You want to use [RxJava](https://github.com/ReactiveX/RxJava) or [Reactor](https://projectreactor.io/) Flux with a modular, readable and safe abstraction.
+You want to use [RxJava](https://github.com/ReactiveX/RxJava) or [Reactor](https://projectreactor.io/) within a modular, readable and safe abstraction.

-Reactive-Plumber let you write your Flux/Flowable plumbing in a Groovy DSL and also visualize it graphically.
+Reactive-Plumber let you write your reactive stream plumbing in a Groovy DSL and also visualize it graphically.

 It is intended to be used in Java or Groovy applications.